 Suppose we have a dataset and a Latent Variable Model .
 Our goal here would be to estimate the model parameter given .
 This can be done by minimizing the KL Divergence.

 Here is the log-likelihood function of .
 Thus this optimization problem is called Maximum Likelihood Estimation.
-Instead of solving the entire optimization problem at once, let’s just consider the following,
+Because expectation is a linear function and we are calculating the expectation w.r.t not , we can try to maximize each term independently and then take the expectation of all to get the final output.
+So let’s just consider the following,

 By Jensen’s Inequality we know that .
 So applying this on the above equation for we get,

-Here is called the Evidence Lower Bound (ELBO). is function of both the model parameters and the density on , . is called the Variational Latent Posterior.
+Here is called the evidence and thus is called the Evidence Lower Bound (ELBO). is function of both the model parameters and the density on , . is called the Variational Latent Posterior.
 Similar to VDM, here too we maximize a lower-bound of a value in order to optimize it.

 Gaussian Mixture Models (GMM)